TejasViswa/PIC10B_Disc1B_Disc2B/Week_5/Memory_Management.md

 # Memory Management

-We write a C++ program and execute it, the operating system of the computer allocates a process which performs all the task mentioned in the program.
+When we write a C++ program and execute it, the operating system of the computer allocates a process which performs all the task mentioned in the program.
 Our program gets assigned a process and each process is allocated some memory and which is divided into below-mentioned segments:

 ![image](https://user-images.githubusercontent.com/45400093/165229167-26d860d6-0b7b-4f69-919a-a38dd886c00b.png)